 The last thing on your mind is probably taxes and deductions related to auto accidents.
 But these are important subjects that deserve close attention.
 Tax mistakes and confusion during a car accident settlement can lead to big tax headaches in subsequent years – the last thing you need.

 Car Accident Settlement Overview

 When you are awarded compensation in a car accident settlement or trial, it is generally not taxable as income.
 But making general statements about tax consequences from legal settlements is always risky.
 Some parts of your compensation COULD be taxable.
 This page provides a general overview of what may and may not be taxable if you’ve received money as a result of a car accident settlement.
 However, the smart move is to consult with your attorney and/or your CPA when you are about to get a personal injury settlement or verdict to ensure your taxes are paid properly.

 The first thing to know is the same state and federal tax rules apply to you whether you win a settlement or judgment.
 But generally, you have more flexibility to lower your tax burden if the case ends in settlement.
 If you ever have an IRS audit, you will need to show the agreement for the settlement, your 1099s, checks and complaint.
 You can affect how the settlement is taxed based upon how you and your CPA handle these items.

 Compensation for Physical Injuries and Illnesses – Not Taxed

-If you file a personal injury lawsuit for physical injuries or illnesses related from a car accident, your settlement or judgement will not be taxed.
+If you file a car accident claim for physical injuries related to a car accident, your settlement or judgment will not be taxed.
 But the key is this: You must file a claim or lawsuit for PHYSICAL injuries related to the car accident.
 If you receive settlement funds for mental anguish or emotional distress unrelated to physical injuries, this is taxable.
 There was a day when all personal damages were untaxed, but this changed in 1996.